 It is best to keep your Crassula Ovata Gollum out of the reach of pets and children.

 See our list of succulents that are safe for cats.

 Ogre Ear Succulent Pests And Diseases

-Ogre ear succulents are relatively resistant to pests and diseases, but they can be susceptible to mealy bugs, aphids, and spider mites.
+Ogre ear succulents are relatively hardy plants, but they can succumb to some common succulent pests and diseases.

 Mealybugs are small, white insects that feed on plant sap.
 They can cause stunted growth and yellowing leaves.